Month: May 2017

 The Standing Rock movement was something that helped enlighten a lot of people to the dependency that we have on oil, and we have marinated again and again in spiritual awakenings.
 More people are becoming aware that the way we are living now is not sustainable.
 For example, the Dakota Access Pipeline that was promised not to leak began leaking even before it was complete, and now has leaked twice after being officially “open”.
 I, of course, encourage you to do your own research and fact check.
 There are plenty of articles available on this subject matter.

 But this brings out the point that we can’t focus all of our energy into what is not working.
 We can, however, focus on things that are working.
 There is an epidemic of trash for many reasons such as human nature (read laziness), privileged people and the overflowing landfills all across the world.
 Humans are constantly consuming and creating more refuse that is affecting our wildlife.
 One of the biggest results is the accumulation of “Garbage Patches”, where there is a concentration of trash due to debris falling off ships, or careless tourists that end up forgetting their trash on the beach and it washes away.
 Plastics comprise about 80-90% of this.
 There’s an interesting thing about some plastics – that they never really “degrade”.
 They actually just break down into smaller and smaller pieces, hence causing mass deaths.
-Thankfully, a lot of awareness has been brought up in this regard, and there are many efforts to try and clean our oceans of plastics.
+Thankfully, a lot of awareness has been brought up in this regard, and there are many efforts to try and clean our oceans of plastics, as well as to help create happier environments for our marine life.

 This year for my birthday, I want to be able to support causes that I know where the money won’t go into corporate hands and actually make a difference in this world.
 This bracelet really spoke to me, because this bracelet is made from 100% recycled material.
 The beads are recycled from glass bottles, and the thread is recycled from plastic bottles/bags.
 This company named 4Ocean is putting out there that for every purchase of a bracelet, one (1) lb. of trash is cleaned from the ocean.
 You can watch this video for a brief introduction to it.